 The Inner Development Goals (IDG) framework offers a new way forward.
 It bridges the gap between technical solutions and the human skills needed to bring them to life.
 Developed through collaboration among global leaders and researchers, the IDG framework identifies 23 essential skills and qualities for inner growth, organized into five dimensions.
 These aren’t abstract ideas, they are actionable ways to help us lead more effectively, live more purposefully, and contribute meaningfully to a sustainable future.

-My Focus: Leading and Empowering Self and Others
+Leading and Empowering Self and Others

 In my coaching practice, I see the profound impact that self-leadership and empowerment have on both individuals and teams.
 This is why I’m drawn to specific aspects of the IDG framework: relationship to self, empowering self, learning and unlearning, and empowering others.